Local browser access for AI agents

 Automatic revocation

-Access is revoked when the tab closes, navigates to another origin, or you revoke it.
+Manual tab access is revoked when the tab closes, navigates to another origin, or you revoke it.

 4